Amos Bartholomew

 Amos Bartholomew (26 May 1825 – 4 November 1907) was an English cricketer who played in four first-class cricket matches between 1853 and 1864.

 Bartholomew was born and died in Sevenoaks in Kent and was employed as a professional cricketer, umpire and groundsman at Sevenoaks Vine and groundsman at Wildernesse, the home of Charles Mills, 1st Baron Hillingdon, near the town.
-He appeared twice for Kent County Cricket Club, once for a Kent and Sussex XI and once for an England representative side in first-class matches and had a reputation as a fine player at club level locally.
+He appeared twice for Kent County Cricket Club, once for a Kent and Sussex XI, and once for England in first-class matches.
+He had a reputation as a fine player at club level locally.
 Bartholomew was married and had three children.
 He died in 1907 aged 82.